Support Us

 Roderick Lansing

-RM Associate Coordinator
+Running Medicine Associate Coordinator

 Hello, my name is Rod Lansing.
 I am Navajo from Sanostee, NM.
 Currently, I am one of the coordinators for NHI’s Running Medicine program.
 I have enjoyed transitioning from a RM member to a RM coach and then to this position.
 I have been running since middle school and enjoy the “medicine” that movement provides to me mentally, physically, and spiritually.